-University of the Sciences does accept transfer credits.
+If students would like to graduate in less time than normal, they can choose the accelerated degree program.
+University of the Sciences accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, University of the Sciences has a summer session, so students can earn credits during the summer.

-Around 72% of students who started college at University of the Sciences complete all the credits required within six years.
+NOTE: Around 72% of students who start college at University of the Sciences finish the requirements for graduation within six years.

 University of the Sciences offers an orientation program before the start of fall classes to prepare new students for college life.